JasmeetSinghBali/go-orientations/concurrency_basics/README.md

 - for single calls or operations mutex and regular maps combo shud be enough

-> ## 11.
-Atomic (ATOMIC in sync)
+> ## 11. 📝 Atomic (ATOMIC in sync) NOTE_USE_WITH_CAUTION

-- Atomic provides low level memory primatives used for implementing
+- Atomic provides low level memory primatives used for implementing synchronization atomic operations so that race condition can be avoided.

+- ref: Atomic.go

+- 📝Atomic methods i.e .Load & .Store are limited to certain data types, to counter this we have atomic.values